liam-wiltshire/talks/hackthesystem/content.md

 ???

-- Now, in reality, an attacker isn't going to try to 'guess' at completely unknown classes that _might_ be able to be expoited
+- Now, in reality, an attacker isn't going to try to 'guess' at completely unknown classes that _might_ be able to be exploited
-  - Wouldn't make sense from a cost/benifit point of view
+  - Wouldn't make sense from a cost/benefit point of view
 - Knowing the source code makes this much easier - and with open source libraries that are installed on thousands of applications, that is a good potential source of vectors
   - Even better for the attackers, there are tools that will do most of the work for them!